It should be noted that nearly any game with a combat basis will have you face against some form generic minions.

 To make things worse, since Generation II, all trainers are named.
 However, those organizations' grunts are never named.
 The sole exception to this are the Cipher Peons; it'd be almost impossible to distinguish one from another otherwise.

 In fact, the games expect you to defeat every single grunt because they give good EXP.
 The bosses at the end are at the level where you'd need to train so you can beat them.
+(And they tend to be Dirty Cowards who often spill their guts and give you information if you beat them, even though the protagonist is just a kid, necessary because looking through computer files or journals for that sort of thing isn't the point of this game.)
 This is especially true in the first few games and their remakes.

 Evil Genius takes the further step of explicitly telling you that Construction Workers are expendable and can be used as cannon fodder; they're still necessary, though, as they're the only ones who can build new rooms.

 EarthBound features a minor enemy species actually named Mook found in large quantities in certain dungeons.

 Senior Mooks, on the other hand, have powerful PSI that can drop Paula in one hit.